Calming Strategies for the Classroom

 - Opinion Questions: Ask students introductory questions about the topic they’ll be learning about.
 If they’re learning about a geography feature, you could ask them if they’ve ever seen it and where.
 If they’re learning about an animal, you can ask them what their favorite kind of animal is and why.

-7. Teach Mindfulness and Self-Calming Strategies for Students
+7. Teach Self-Calming Strategies and Mindfulness for Students

-Some mindfulness practices include what you would expect, such as yoga-like deep breathing.
+Some mindfulness practices include what you would expect, such as yoga-like deep breathing which helps with self-soothing.
 Other activities tend to focus on the senses.
-Note that these are all done with eyes closed, except for the sight activity.
+Note that these activities are done with eyes closed, except for the sight activity.

 - Taste Test: Give your students a small piece of food, such as a raisin, and set a timer.
 You may want to start at 30 seconds and build your way up to longer times.
 Have the kids put the piece of food in their mouth and not eat it.
 They can roll the candy around, feel it on their tongues.
 This activity encourages them to focus on the sensory details of the experience and not about whatever else is running through their brains.